nonprofitmba/jpberriz.net/_posts/2021-07-10-the-mission-is-cultural-change.md

 #### Day by day, inch by inch

 Cultural change is not implemented quickly.
 It takes a lot of time to modify the behavior of a large group of people.
 To win that war of cultural change, you have to fight many battles.
-Some you will win and some you will loose - because the current dominant culture pushes back.
+Some you will win and some you will loose - because the dominant culture pushes back.
+Be patient, persistent, consistent, resilient.

-If you are trying to change the world, focus on changing the culture.

-Be persistent, consistent and resilient.